ulrikforsgren/stress_tests/README.md

 ## Strategy

-The framework is intended to be simplistic, easy to setup and parameterized to allow for setting up defferent envirionments and run tests to compare setups.
+The framework is intended to be simplistic, easy to setup and parameterized to allow for setting up different envirionments and run tests to compare setups.

 The first tests will just test CRUD of a simple model without involvment of any service functionality.
 Just to get the really basic performance and behavior of